Jean-François Thomas de Thomon: Biography

 Thomas de Thomon initially worked for the Golytsins in their country residences and later relocated to Saint Petersburg; on 30 January 1802 he was hired by the Imperial government to rebuild Bolshoi Kamenny Theatre.
 The project that started as a modest refit soon expanded into a full-scale rebuild to Thomon's own draft.
 It was structurally completed in one year; Thomas de Thomon remained its architect until the fire of 1 January 1811.

 In 1804 Thomas de Thomon applied to an architectural contest to design naval warehouses on Matisov Island in Saint Petersburg; the resulting contract, completed in 1807, was split among three competing architects: facades were built to Thomas de Thomon's design while floorplans and construction management were handled by his rivals.
 The buildings were demolished in 1914, Lev Rudnev reused their stone blocks for a monument on the Field of Mars.

 In 1807–1809 Thomas de Thomon supervised construction of the monument to Paul I of Russia in Pavlovsk.
 The contract was won in an open contest against Andrey Voronikhin, Andreyan Zakharov and Pietro Gonzaga.
 Another monument by Thomas de Thomon, a column commemorating centennial of the Battle of Poltava, was erected in Poltava in 1805–1811.
 In 1806–1809 he built three monumental fountains around Pulkovo Heights, one to design by Voronikhin and two of his own.
 Two of them were later relocated to downtown Saint Petersburg (to Sennaya Square and Kazan Cathedral Square).

 His best known work, Old Stock Exchange on the spit of Vasilyevsky Island, was completed in 1805–1810 to a design approved shortly before the death of Paul of Russia; Thomon's drafts were preferred to earlier 1781 proposal by Giacomo Quarenghi, that was suspended in 1784.
 Quarenghi placed his Exchange on the southern side of the island, facing the Palace Embankment.
 Thomas de Thomon radically moved his building on the island's axis, producing a highly symmetrical ensemble tying together the island and both sides of the Neva River, from the Winter Palace to the Peter and Paul Fortress.

-Thomon died in 1813 after an accidental fall from the scaffolding of the Bolshoi Theatre, then being restored after a fire.
+Thomon died in 1813 after an accidental fall from the scaffolding of the Petersburg Bolshoi Theatre, then being restored after a fire.